urbanairship/titanium-module/documentation/index.md

 ```

-#### tags
+### tags

 Sets or gets the channel tags.
 Tags can be used to segment the audience.
+Applications
+should use createChannelTagEditor() to add or remove tags.

 ```
     Airship.tags = ["test", "titanium"]